Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: A likelihood-informed subspace method for model reduction

 \section{A likelihood-informed subspace method for model reduction}

 In this section, we present a novel model reduction method exploiting the low-dimensionality of the LIS for inference of the forcing of linear static systems.
 We specifically consider the linear Gaussian inverse problem introduced in \Cref{sec:linGauIP}, where the right-hand-side forcing is inferred from linear measurements of the state, and the prior and noise distributions are Gaussian.
-We first derive a likelihood-informed subspace (LIS) reduced model by a Petrov-Galerkin projection into the LIS and show how the reduced model is used in the context of linear Bayesian inverse problems.
+We first derive a likelihood-informed subspace (LIS) reduced model by a Petrov-Galerkin projection into the LIS and show how the reduced model is used in the context of linear Bayesian inverse problems in \Cref{sec:LIS_MR}. \Cref{sec:costs} compares the cost and storage requirements of the proposed method to the requirements of the full model, OLR and POD.